 I watched as the door swung open, and the room was suddenly filled with strange looking little animals, much like Kip, I mused, all dressed in old-fashioned clothes.
 "Princess!"
 An animal with a mustache began, "We've finally found you!"

 Another animal appeared at his side.
 "King Crown has been worried about you!" she squeaked.

 "Wait–" the first one said, looking over me critically, "What in the blazes are you wearing?!"

-I looked down at myself, then blinked, realizing my school uniform might look slightly strange to the assistants of the King.
+I looked down at myself, then blinked, realizing my sweater, short denim skirt, grey tights and knee-length boots might look slightly strange to the assistants of the King.

 "Please, get changed quickly, Princess!"
 A third animal chimed in.
 "The royal banquet is scheduled to begin shortly!"

 Seeing my confused expression, Kip cupped his hand over his mouth and said, "Have you forgotten, Princess?
 They're your servants."